oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Verification and Processing {#verification}

-## Processing by the Holder  {#holder_verification}
+## Processing of the SD-JWT {#sd_jwt_verification}

-The Holder MUST perform the following (or equivalent) steps when receiving a Combined Format for Issuance:

- 1. Separate the SD-JWT and the Disclosures in the Combined Format for Issuance.
- 2. Hash all of the Disclosures separately.
- 3. Find the objects and array elements in the SD-JWT where the digests of the Disclosures are included by looking for `_sd` and `...` keys.
-Decode the respective plaintext values from the Disclosures at the appropriate places.
-The processing MUST take into account that digests might be included not only directly in the SD-JWT, but also in other Disclosures.
-If there is a Disclosure with a digest that cannot be found, the SD-JWT is invalid and the Holder MUST reject the SD-JWT.

-It is up to the Holder how to maintain the mapping between the Disclosures and the plaintext claim values to be able to display them to the End-User when needed.

-For presentation to a Verifier, the Holder MUST perform the following (or equivalent) steps:

- 1. Decide which Disclosures to release to the Verifier, obtaining proper End-User consent if necessary.
- 2. If Key Binding is required, create a Key Binding JWT.
- 3. Create the Combined Format for Presentation, including the selected Disclosures and, if applicable, the Key Binding JWT.
- 4. Send the Presentation to the Verifier.

-## Verification by the Verifier  {#verifier_verification}

-Upon receiving a Presentation, Verifiers MUST ensure that
+Upon receiving an SD-JWT, the Wallets and the Verifiers MUST ensure that

- * the SD-JWT is valid, i.e., it is signed by the Issuer and the signature is valid,
+ * the issuer-signed JWT is valid, i.e., it is signed by the Issuer and the signature is valid, and
- * all Disclosures are correct, i.e., their digests are referenced in the SD-JWT or in other Disclosures referenced in the SD-JWT, and
+ * all Disclosures are correct, i.e., their digests are referenced in the issuer-signed JWT.
- * if Key Binding is required, the Key Binding JWT is signed by the Holder and valid.

-To this end, Verifiers MUST follow the following steps (or equivalent):

- 1. Determine if Key Binding is to be checked according to the Verifier's policy for the use case at hand.
-This decision MUST NOT be based on whether a Key Binding JWT is provided by the Holder or not.
-Refer to (#key_binding_security) for details.
+The Holder and the Verifier perform the following (or equivalent) steps when receiving an SD-JWT:

- 2. Separate the Presentation into the SD-JWT, the Disclosures (if any), and the Key Binding JWT (if provided).
+ 1. Separate the SD-JWT into the issuer-signed JWT and the Disclosures (if any).
- 3. Validate the SD-JWT:
+ 2. Validate the issuer-signed JWT:
     1. Ensure that a signing algorithm was used that was deemed secure for the application.
 Refer to [@RFC8725], Sections 3.1 and 3.2 for details.
 The `none` algorithm MUST NOT be accepted.
-    2. Validate the signature over the SD-JWT.
+    2. Validate the signature over the issuer-signed JWT.
-    3. Validate the Issuer of the SD-JWT and that the signing key belongs to this Issuer.
+    3. Validate the Issuer and that the signing key belongs to this Issuer.
-    4. Check that the SD-JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT, and not selectively disclosed.
+    4. Check that the issuer-signed JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT, and not selectively disclosed.
     5. Check that the `_sd_alg` claim value is understood and the hash algorithm is deemed secure.
- 4. Process the Disclosures and embedded digests in the SD-JWT as follows:
+ 3. Process the Disclosures and embedded digests in the issuser-signed JWT as follows:
     1. For each Disclosure provided:
        1. Calculate the digest over the base64url-encoded string as described in (#hashing_disclosures).
-    2. (*) Identify all embedded digests in the SD-JWT as follows:
+    2. (*) Identify all embedded digests in the issuer-signed JWT as follows:
        1. Find all objects having an `_sd` key that refers to an array of strings.
        2. Find all array elements that are objects with one key, that key being `...` and referring to a string.
     3. (**) For each embedded digest found in the previous step: